Asparagus, leek & bacon tart

 A wonderful spring tart to make the most of the British Asparagus season.
 Best served chilled, this recipe is perfect for a week night supper or a light lunch in the garden.
 When asparagus is out of season, swap with your favourite greens.

 Start by making the pastry.
 In a large bowl sift in the flour with the salt.
 Add the butter and lard, rubbing in with your finger tips to make rough “breadcrumbs”.
 Stir in the cheese, thyme leaves and pepper.
-In a small bowl whisk the egg yolks together with 1 or 2 tablespoons of water, add to the bowl of breadcrumbs and mix in with a dinner knife to form larger pieces of smooth dough that will eventually come together as one piece.
-Add a little more water if it’s really dry but try not to add too much.
+In a small bowl whisk the egg yolks together with 1 or 2 tablespoons of water, add to the bowl of “breadcrumb” mixture and mix in with a dinner knife to form larger pieces of smooth dough that will eventually come together as one piece.
+Add a little more water if very dry, but take care not to add too much.
 Loosely shape into a rectangle, wrap in cling film and leave to chill in the fridge for 30 minutes.

-Preheat the oven to 180c/ 350f/ gas mark 4.
+Preheat the oven to 180c/160c fan).
 Very lightly dust a clean work surface and a rolling pin with a little flour.
 Take a 12 cm x 35cm rectangular loose bottomed tart tin or a 23cm loose bottomed round tart tin.
 When the pastry has rested, unwrap and place on the floured work surface.

 Carefully roll out the pastry, moving it in quarter turns after each couple of rolls until it is the thickness of a pound coin and you can line the tart tin with overhang.